caleorourke/canary/README.md

 ## Code Organization

-Below is the basic spread for Greysuit (not including Jekyll or GitHub-related objects).
+Below is the basic spread for Canary (not including Jekyll or GitHub-related objects).

 <pre>
 ├─ _includes/